LeonardoBringel/hamming-code/README.md

 ### Encode
 The Parity Bit is determined by the sum of the checked bits.
-The Parity Bit is 0 if the result of the sum is an even number, and is 1 otherwise.
+The Parity Bit is 0 if the sum result is an even number, otherwise it is 1.

 The position of the Parity Bit determines the sequence of bits that it alternatively checks and skips.